Montgomery County ALS Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the state did not meet its burden of proof, your license suspension will be overturned, and you will be able to continue driving.
+• Suspension Overturned: If the BMV fails to meet its burden of proof, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Ohio